nushell/nushell.github.io/book/thinking_in_nu.md

    result, and is also displayed (rendered).

 ::: warning Thinking in Nushell
-Becoming familiar with the return values of common commands will help you understand how to combine simple commands to achieve complex results.
+Becoming familiar with the output types of common commands will help you understand how to combine simple commands together to achieve complex results.

 `help <command>` will show the signature, including the output type(s), for each command in Nushell.
 :::